Meet me at the intersection of creamy comfort food and fabulously fresh for a big, cheesy, and (yes!) healthy serving of Chicken Pesto Pasta.

 The Directions

-- Layer the pasta and cheese together in the baking dish.
+- Layer the Pasta and Cheese.
+Alternate between the two in the baking dish.

-- Bake at 375 degrees F for 20 to 25 minutes.
-Sprinkle with more basil and more cheese, then ENJOY!
+- Bake.
+Cook chicken pesto pasta at 375 degrees F for 20 to 25 minutes.
+Sprinkle with more basil and cheese.
+ENJOY!

 Storage Tips

 - To Store.
-Place the baked chicken pesto pasta in an airtight storage container and store it in the refrigerator for up to 4 days.
+Place the baked pasta in an airtight storage container and store it in the refrigerator for up to 4 days.

 - To Freeze.
-You can freeze individual portions or large quantities of this chicken pesto pasta, either before or after baking.
+You can freeze chicken pesto pasta, either before or after baking.
 Place your desired amount into a freezer-safe storage container or ziptop bag and store it in the freezer for up to 3 months.

 Meal Plan Tip